kieronk/pinterest-datapipeline/README.md

   - With 3 data streams, one for each Pinterest table

-The project requires these packages: pyspark.sql urllib functools requests random os json base64 logging sqlalchemy datetime requests time multiprocessing boto3 dotenv
+The project requires these packages:
+- pyspark.sql
+- urllib
+- functools
+- requests
+- random
+- os
+- json
+- base64
+- logging
+- sqlalchemy
+- datetime
+- requests
+- time
+- multiprocessing
+- boto3
+- dotenv

 ## Usage instructions

 ### Setup Process:
 - Set up an EC2 instance and install Kafka ver: 2.12-2.8.1 and the IAM MSK authentication package.
 - Ensure you have the the necessary permissions to authenticate the MSK cluster and configure your Kafka client to use AWS IAM authentication with the cluster.
 - Create a Kafka topic for each of the datasets you will batch process (i.e. 3 in total).
-In user_posting_emulation.py the topics have a unique idenfier followed by .pin, .geo or .user (i.e. the format is: <unique_id.pin>)
+In user_posting_emulation.py the topics have a unique idenfier followed by .pin, .geo or .user, i.e. the format is: <unique_id.pin>.
-- Create a S3 bucket, with an IAM role that allows you to write to the bucket and a VPC Endpoint to S3
+- Create a S3 bucket, with an IAM role that allows you to write to the bucket and a VPC Endpoint to S3.
-- On the EC2 client, download the Confluent.io Amazon S3 Connector and copy it to the S3 bucket
+- On the EC2 client, download the Confluent.io Amazon S3 Connector and copy it to the S3 bucket.
-- Create a custom plugin and connector in the MSK Connect console
+- Create a custom plugin and connector in the MSK Connect console.
-- Create an API (using API Gateway) and create a Kafka REST proxy integration
+- Create an API (using API Gateway) and create a Kafka REST proxy integration.
 - Set up the Kafka REST proxy on the EC2 client:
-  -  Install the Confluent package for the Kafka REST Proxy on your EC2 client machine
+  -  Install the Confluent package for the Kafka REST Proxy on your EC2 client machine.
-  -  Allow the REST proxy to perform IAM authentication to the MSK cluster
+  -  Allow the REST proxy to perform IAM authentication to the MSK cluster.
-  -  Ensure the REST proxy on the EC2 client machine is started when you want to start sending data
+  -  Ensure the REST proxy on the EC2 client machine is started when you want to start sending data.
 -  Modify user_posting_emulation.py with the specific details you have used to send data to your Kafka topics.
-The data will be sent to the S3 bucket across the 3 different topics
+The data will be sent to the S3 bucket across the 3 different topics.
-- Upload the DAG to AWS MWAA environment
+- Upload the DAG to AWS MWAA environment.
   - Here you will need to connect Databricks to the AWS account, including creating an API token in Databricks, set up the MWAA-Databricks connection and create a requirements.txt file.

 Extra process steps for datastreaming with Kinesis:
 - Using Kinesis data streams, create three data streams - one for each Pinterest table.
 In user_posting_emulation_streaming.py the streams have this format: streaming-<unique_id>-pin
-- Configure the previously created REST API to allow it to invoke Kinesis actions
+- Configure the previously created REST API to allow it to invoke Kinesis actions.
   - The API should be able to:
-    - List streams in Kinesis
+    - List streams in Kinesis.
-    - Create, describe and delete streams in Kinesis
+    - Create, describe and delete streams in Kinesis.
-    - Add records to streams in Kinesis
+    - Add records to streams in Kinesis.
-- Use user_posting_emulation_streaming.py to send data to Kinesis
+- Use user_posting_emulation_streaming.py to send data to Kinesis.

 ## Future improvements
 There are potential improvements that could be made to this project in the future.
-- Implement threading to make the speed by which the data is transferred from the RDS database to the S3 bucket further.
+- Implement threading to make the speed by which the data is transferred from the RDS database to the S3 bucket faster.
 - Implementing some methods to validate and test the data processing pipeline at each key stage, such as testing the API is working correctly, or putting validation steps in the datapipe.

 ## Note